 CUSTODY AND VISITATIONThere are two types of custody: legal and physical.
 Legal custody is the power to make decisions about a child's health, education and welfare.
 Physical custody refers to the time the child spends with each parent on a regular basis.
 Parents may be awarded joint physical and/or legal custody or one parent may be awarded sole physical and/or legal custody.
 The parent who does not have physical custody usually has visitation.
 Courts must determine what is in the child's "best interest" in making a custody or visitation order.
 Courts no longer automatically give custody to the mother instead of the father.

 Parents can make their own custody and visitation agreements.
 When parents cannot agree, the law requires the parents to participate in mediation.
-Parents may hire a lawyer to act as private mediator, or the Court will provide a mediator.
+Parents may hire a San Jose divorce lawyer to act as private mediator, or the Court will provide a mediator.

 If parents cannot agree in mediation, the Court may order a child custody assessment or evaluation take place.
 The assessor or evaluator conducts an investigation to determine the best interest of the child or children and prepares written recommendations regarding custody.
 In making recommendations, the child's health, safety and welfare, including whether there has been abuse or domestic violence, must be considered.